1. Security protective marking

 4.3.
 This scheme facilitates the release of PSEs from their role within Kent Police, to engage in operational duties as a Special Constable.

 5.1.
-PSEs within Kent Police who have successfully completed their probationary period and who are currently serving Special Constables within Kent Police, are eligible to apply to their Head of Department in order to participate in the scheme.
+PSEs within Kent Police who have successfully completed their probationary period and who are currently serving Special Constables and reached Operational Status within Kent Police, are eligible to apply to their Head of Department in order to participate in the scheme.

 6. Excluded roles